Skip to content

 Director

-Dr. Ami Goulden is an Assistant Professor in the School of Social Work at Memorial University and a Registered Social Worker.
-She holds an MSW with a specialization in children and families from the University of Toronto, a Master of Arts in Child and Youth Studies from Mount Saint Vincent University, and a PhD in Social Work from the University of Toronto.
+Dr. Ami Goulden is an Assistant Professor in the School of Social Work at Memorial University, a registered social worker, and the founder and director of the CARES Lab.
+She holds a PhD in Social Work and an MSW with a specialization in children and families from the University of Toronto, as well as a Master of Arts in Child and Youth Studies from Mount Saint Vincent University.
+Her research examines disability in relation to sexual and reproductive well-being, gender-based violence, and inclusive social work education, drawing on nearly 15 years of clinical experience in healthcare settings and child welfare.

 Emily Howe, BSc, MSc, PhD(c) (she/her)